jozbiz-jp/jozbiz-jp/README.md

 - 💬 Ask me about UI/UX development, Hybrid Web Platforms and modern design/dev trends.
 - 📫 How to reach me: joel@jozbiz.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Art is how I vent.
+- ⚡ Fun fact: Art is how I vibe and vent.

 <br/>